JEDI (Justice, Equity, Diversity and Inclusion)

 - In June 2021, we hired our first Artistic Inclusion and Community Engagement Director.

 - Main Street Theater’s Theater for Youth made an institutional commitment to be an Anti-Racist and Anti-Oppressive organization through TYA / USA .

 - In August 2021, we launched our diversity panel which engages members of our organization and marginalized individuals in the community.

-- In February 2022, we launched our BIPOC Fellowship initiative.
+- In February 2022, we launched our JEDI Artist Fellowship Program.

 - In August 2023, we created and hired our first JEDI Council, a group of four community professionals not connected with Main Street Theater, who meet monthly with our Executive Artistic Director and Theater for Youth Artistic Director to advise and assess both situations that may arise with personnel and guide us toward implementing better practices.